Date Joined: May 28, 2019

 i'm a sucker for everything celtic, especially celtic symbols, celtic mythology and celtic music.

 i'm into genealogy!
 I had my DNA tested and i have ancestry from all around Europe.

-Since i was a child a have a soft spot for watching skijumping on TV.
+Since i was a child i have a soft spot for watching skijumping on TV.

-i enjoy selecting names for the pets i might have one day.
-A single cat i would call 'Rasputin', if i had two i would like to call them 'Jamie' and 'Fergus' :)
+i enjoy selecting names for the pets i might have one day: 'Rasputin', 'Fergus'...

 Early autumn is my favourite time of the year.
 I love the month of October and the energy of people born in the sign of libra.
 Autumn is also the time for snuggling up in my armchair and reading adventurous stories.
 I love to read at dusk.

 birds - trees - mountains